aantenore/FreeJoy/README.md

-# FreeJoy 🎮✨
+# FreeJoy 2.0 🎮✨

 Transform your smartphone into a **premium wireless gamepad** for Ryujinx emulator.
-Features draggable analog sticks, neon UI, and zero-configuration setup.
+Features dual analog sticks, L3/R3 support, neon UI, and a technical CLI launcher for automated setup.

 > *Why buy when you can DIY?*